New tipping rules will help restaurant owners and hurt workers, advocates say

 Good or bad, the regulations may not be around for long.
 President-elect Joe Biden, who will be sworn into office on Jan.
 20, has already indicated he would quickly reverse many of the Trump administration’s policies.
 Biden also supports eliminating the tipped minimum wage in America.

-“I think we can undo [the new regulations] quickly and then go over the entire process where the Labor Department is having a conversation with all the stakeholders to see how we can really create good jobs in the food industry,” said Siby.
+“I think we can undo [the new regulations] quickly and then go over the entire process where the Labor Department is having a conversation with all the stakeholders to see how we can really create good jobs in the food industry,” Siby said.

 Read more on Voraciously: